zer2/fantasy-basketball-optimizer/about/Turnovers.md

 ## Part 3: Testing

 I ran a simple test to determine if down-weighting turnovers is a good idea.
 To do this test, I split up all drafters into two groups of six- one treated turnovers normally, the other down-weighted it.
+The team with the highest regular season record won.
 The results are as follows for the down-weighter's win rate:

 | Weight |  Most Categories | Each Category |
 |----:|:------|:------|